 The concession rate is available to all those retired, over 65s, and those on a government pension / payment plan and the unwaged, including second- and third-level students.

-Please check our website www.histories-humanities.tcd.ie/shortcourses in August for updates on enrolment dates and term dates.
+Please check our website in December for updates on enrolment and term dates at: www.histories-humanities.tcd.ie/shortcourses

-You may apply online or by phone* as follows:
+You may apply online or by telephone as follows:

-ONLINE: You may register and pay by credit/debit card online at www.histories-humanities.tcd.ie/shortcourses
+Online: Register and pay by credit/debit card online after enrolments open at: www.histories-humanities.tcd.ie/shortcourses

 By telephone: Text ‘APPLY FOR COURSE’ to +353 (0)87 2572015* and you will receive a call back confirming your registration.
 The phone will be busy during the application period so responses may be delayed.
 Please do not call to enroll for this course.